Browse by Medical Category

 The Aspire Internship Program is designed for adults with high cognitive autism spectrum disorder or a related profile to help them navigate the various aspects of the work environment while gaining important on-the-job skills.

-Watch program manager, Leslie O'Brien on "4 Your Community" on WBZ talking about the Internship Program with intern Jake Peters.
+Watch our program manager, Leslie O'Brien on "4 Your Community" on WBZ talking about the Internship Program with intern Jake Peters.

 GOALS OF MGH ASPIRE INTERNSHIP PROGRAM